 No change to Depreciation has been made for this Review, however, will be amended at BR3 when a clearer assessment of vehicle changeover is known.
-A delay in the delivery of the five scheduled replacement vehicles and six new vehicles for servicing Unley, will provide a further saving against budget.
-While favourable for the current financial year, it will result in a steep increase in the Depreciation cost for the FY24 budget.
+A delay in the delivery of the five (5) scheduled replacement vehicles and six (6) new vehicles for servicing Unley, will provide a further saving against budget.
+While favourable for the current financial year, it will result in a steep increase in the Depreciation cost for the FY24 budget, which Members need to be aware of.